Anas22121996/Microsoft-dynamics-365fo/README.md

-Service code for retrieving data from dynamics using Azure active directory.
+NetCode Service code for retrieving data from dynamics using Azure active directory.